 Saturn-Aries runs through April 2030, making this a multi-year cycle.
 The pre-ingress phase in late 2026 is the opening movement of a much longer Saturn pattern that anchors the late-2020s mundane calendar.

-3. Jupiter ingressing Cancer in June 2026
+3. Jupiter ingressing Cancer in late May 2026

 Mundane astrology reads Jupiter through Cancer as expansion-and-protection on the 4th-house axis.
 The 4th house in any chart is the home-territory axis, the emotional-foundation axis, the structural-comfort axis.
 For national charts the 4th house is read as the home-territory, the agricultural and natural-resource axis, the public-mood axis and the foundational-stability axis.

 The Jupiter-Cancer transit overlaps with the Saturn-Pisces final phase, which produces a Jupiter-Saturn aspect pattern across late 2026 and into 2027.
-The Jupiter-Saturn relationship is the most-watched outer-planet aspect in classical mundane astrology, and the 2026-2027 phase carries the kind of long-term structural-shift signature that mundane astrologers anchor their decade readings on.
+The Jupiter-Saturn relationship is the most-watched outer-planet aspect in classical mundane astrology and the 2026-2027 phase carries the kind of long-term structural-shift signature that mundane astrologers anchor their decade readings on.

-4. The Rahu-Ketu axis on Pisces-Virgo
+4. The Rahu-Ketu axis on Aquarius-Leo

 The 2026 eclipse calendar